mdholm/ed/_texts/Dialogue_Fielding_Swift.md

 formance.

 Fielding.
-AT lea&ſt, it is a proof to what a low ebb
+AT leaſt, it is a proof to what a low ebb
-the British genius is reduced; for it is aſign
+the British genius is reduced; for it is a ſign
 K 2. people

 ( 68 )